 Sugarworks Distillery is crafting small-batch spirits that are something special.
-Most moonshine is quite harsh, but Sugarworks New Smyrna Moonshine is surprisingly smooth.
+Most moonshine is quite harsh, but Sugarworks New Smyrna Shine is surprisingly smooth.
 Take a tasting tour and learn about the distillery.
 While you’re there, taste a selection of spirits.

 Beachie Bean’s Coffee House

 Beachie Bean’s is a small coffee shop with a huge eclectic atmosphere and is hands-down one of our favorite hangouts when we visit New Smyrna Beach!
 Where else could you have coffee under surfboards as a larger-than-life Elvis strikes a pose?
 And the coffee?
 Fresh deliciousness every time!

 The Little Drug Company opened its doors in 1922 and is a slice of history and nostalgia in the center of historic Canal Street.